core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 4. A server may want to use the request freshness provided by the Echo to verify the aliveness of a client.
 Note that in a deployment with hop-by-hop security and proxies, the server can only verify aliveness of the closest proxy.

+## Updated Amplification Mitigation Requirements for Servers

+This section updates the amplification mitigation requirements for servers in {{RFC7252}} to recommend use of the Echo option to mitigate amplification attacks.
+The requirements for clients are not updated.
+Amplification mitigation requirements for servers in ection 11.3 of {{RFC7252}} is updated by adding the following text:

+TODO: Move text from bullet 3 above.

 # Protecting Message Bodies using Request Tags # {#request-tag}

 ## Fragmented Message Body Integrity {#body-int}